 It is not bad if you have a large mirror on the wall since it is easier to imagine a real opponent.
 Plus, you can check yourself how you move, throw the punches, and practice the defense skills.
 By seeing your mistakes, you can correct yourself.

-If you are a total beginner, you should learn the basic punches, footwork, and defense techniques.
+If you are a total beginner, you should learn the boxing punches, footwork, and defense techniques.
 Start with single punches and practice them until you can throw them correctly.
 Then, you can start hitting easy combos such as jab cross, jab-jab, etc. If you are new to this type of workout, be patient and practice.
 The more you practice, the more naturally you will throw those punches and combinations.

 Meanwhile, spend time practicing footwork and defense techniques such as blocking, parrying, rolling, and slipping.
 Indeed, it would be better to start with footwork and not throw any punches, until you are good at your legs.
 But since punching is the exciting part of this training, just do it to be motivated.